 Webster’s Dictionary defines hope as “a feeling that what is wanted is likely to happen; desire accompanied by expectation.”
 And, the Leader Guide for the winter 2021-2022 edition of Explore the Bible, a quarterly publication that is used by a number of churches in their Bible studies, states that the Bible describes hope as “ a confident assurance based on God’s promises.”
 Therefore, from a biblical perspective, hope should be based upon confidence in God.

-If a person does not believe that God exists and that there will be a resurrection and eternal life spent either in the presence of God or with Satan, they may think there is no compelling reason to live a life that is focused upon righteousness rather than on self-gratification, because they assume that there are no eternal consequences.
-For many of these people, their thinking is probably somewhat similar to the following: “I might as well eat, drink, and be merry, because tomorrow I may die, and after that, there will be nothing; I will simply cease to exist.”
-Thus, they do not have genuine eternal hope and, perhaps, not even superficial temporal hope.
+If a person does not believe that God exists and that there will be a resurrection and eternal life spent either in the presence of God or with Satan, he (or she) may think there is no compelling reason to live a life that is focused upon righteousness rather than on self-gratification, because they assume that there are no eternal consequences.
+For many such people, their thinking is probably somewhat similar to the following: “I might as well eat, drink, and be merry, because tomorrow I may die, and after that, there will be nothing; I will simply cease to exist.”
+Thus, these people do not have eternal hope – and they may not even have temporal hope.

-Such people could benefit from giving serious consideration to our other articles under the category entitled Basic Issues Regarding Eternal Life, particularly “What Is the Purpose of Human Life?” and “Does It Really Matter What You Believe?,” which can be accessed by clicking on their respective title.
+People like these could benefit from giving serious consideration to our other articles under the category entitled Basic Issues Regarding Eternal Life, particularly “What Is the Purpose of Human Life?” and “Does It Really Matter What You Believe?,” which can be accessed by clicking on their respective title.

-In contrast, the resurrection of Jesus Christ after His death on a cross provides Christians with the basis for believing that they will likewise be resurrected from death and have eternal bliss in the presence of God.
-However, hope for Christians need not be based on only their future resurrection, but also on their expectation that the loving, omnipotent, omniscient, omnipresent God who created the universe will abide with them even while they are still living on earth (i.e., while they still have a mortal body).
+In contrast, the resurrection of Jesus Christ after His death on a cross provides Christians with the basis for believing that they, like Jesus, will be resurrected from their physical death and have eternal bliss in the presence of God.
+Furthermore, hope for Christians need not be based on only their future resurrection, but also on their expectation that the loving, omnipotent, omniscient, omnipresent God who created the universe will abide with them even while they are still living on the earth.

 On page 195 of his book entitled The Purpose Driven Life, Rick Warren says, “Our hope in difficult times is not based on positive thinking, wishful thinking, or natural optimism.
 It is a certainty based on the truths that God is in complete control of our universe and that he loves us.”

-The Adult Learner Guide, another quarterly publication used by many Christian churches to help teach the Bible, stated in its winter 2010-2011 states that people “need a believable hope about the present and the future,” and goes on to say,
+The Adult Learner Guide, another quarterly publication used by many Christian churches to help teach the Bible, stated in its winter 2010-2011 edition that people “need a believable hope about the present and the future,” and goes on to declare,

 From the biblical perspective, hope is the confident expectation that God is good, trustworthy, and in total control.
 Sometimes, however, a believer’s hope in God gets tested. . . .
 [F]or God’s people, renewed hope is as close as a prayer, whatever the circumstances may be.

-One of the questions raised by the last statement is: Who are God’s people?
-First Peter 2:9-10, which was written to both Jewish and gentile Christians, states,
+One of the questions that may be raised by the last statement is: Who are God’s people?
+In this regard, 1 Peter 2:9-10, which was written to both Jewish and gentile Christians, states,

 [Note: When we quote Scripture in this article, we use the wording in the New King James Version of the Bible, unless indicated otherwise.]

-First Peter 2:9-10 is referring to all Christians as God’s people are Christians.
-People who are not Christians are unable to have the same degree of hope as those who are Christians, because they don’t have assurance of eternal salvation.
-However, they can have the same degree of hope by trusting in Jesus Christ as their Savior.
-[See our article entitled “What Must a Person Do to Be Assured of Salvation”]
+First Peter 2:9-10 is referring to all Christians as God’s people.
+Without assurance of their eternal salvation, people who are not Christians are unable to have the same degree of hope as those who are Christians.
+However, if they genuinely trust in Jesus Christ as their Savior, they can have the same degree of hope.
+[For a discussion of how to be assured of having eternal salvation, click on “What Must a Person Do to Be Assured of Salvation?”]

-Even some Christians may be living a life that demonstrates a deficiency of hope, at least with regard to their current life.
-If Christians don’t have sufficient trust in God with regard to their life while they are still on earth, they can get bogged down in despair about difficult circumstances with which they need to deal, despite trusting in God for their eternal salvation.
+Even some Christians may be living a life that demonstrates a deficiency of hope with regard to their current life.
+Despite trusting in God for their eternal salvation, they can get bogged down in despair about difficult circumstances with which they are trying to deal, if they do not have sufficient trust in God while they are still on the earth,

 Psalm 31:24: Be of good courage, and He [the Lord] shall strengthen your heart, all you who hope in the Lord.